-Figure 11 presents the response time and the L3 misses of four tasks with and without cache reservation, when they ran simultaneously on different cores.
-In each sub-figure, the upper graph shows the response time of each task instance and the lower graph shows the number of L3 misses for each instance.
+Figure 7 presents the observed execution time and the L3 misses of four tasks with and without cache reservation, when they ran simultaneously on different cores.
+In each sub-figure, the upper graph shows the execution time of each task instance and the lower graph shows the number of L3 misses for each instance.
 The x-axis on each graph indicates the instance numbers of a task.
 Tasks are released at the same instance using hrtimers in Linux.

-The response times of all tasks without cache reservation vary significantly compared to the response times with cache reservation.
+The execution times of all tasks without cache reservation vary significantly compared to the execution times with cache reservation.
 Without cache reservation, tasks compete for the L3 cache and higher worst-case L3 misses are encountered.
-The correlation between response time and L3 misses is clearly shown in Figure 11(a) and Figure 11(c).
-The average response time of tasks without cache reservation may not be too high.
-However, the absence of cache

-Figure 11: Response time and L3 misses of tasks when each task runs simultaneously on different cores reservation contributes to poor timing predictability.
-The longest response time of $\tau_1$ without cache reservation is close to its standalone WCET with 8 dedicated cache partitions $(C_1^8)$ , $\tau_2$ is close to $C_2^3$ , $\tau_3$ is close to $C_3^{10}$ , and $\tau_4$ is close to $C_4^4$ .
-Note that this cannot be obtained before profiling each of the tasks and the taskset.
-The profiling may need to be re-conducted whenever a single parameter of the taskset changes.
+The correlation between execution time and L3 misses is clearly shown in Figure 7(a) and Figure 7(c).
+The average execution time of tasks without cache reservation may not be much higher.
+However, the absence of cache reservation contributes to poor timing predictability.
+The longest execution time of τ_1 without cache reservation is close to its WCET with 8 dedicated cache partitions (C_1^8) , that of τ_2 is close to C_2^3 , that of τ_3 is close to C_3^{10} , and that of τ_4 is close to C_4^4 .
+Note that, without cache reservation, the longest execution times cannot be obtained before profiling the whole taskset.
+Hence, the profiling may need to be re-conducted whenever a single parameter of the taskset changes.
 In addition, without cache reservation, the cache is not effectively utilized.
-The total number of cache partitions for the above response times is 8 + 3 + 10 + 4 = 25.
+The total number of cache partitions for the above longest execution times is 8+3+10+4=25.
 This means that 7 partitions are wasted in terms of WCET.